docker/docs/content/guides/docker-concepts/the-basics/what-is-a-container.md

 ## View your container

 Congratulations!!
-You just ran your first container!
+You just ran your first container! 🍻

 You can view it in the **Containers** tab of the Docker Desktop GUI.

 ![Screenshot of the container tab of the Docker Desktop GUI showing the welcome-to-docker container running on the host port 8080](images/view-your-containers.webp?border=true&w=750&h=600)

-This container runs a simple web server that displays a simple website.
+This container runs a web server that displays a simple website.
 When working with more complex projects, you'll run different parts in different containers.
 For example, a different container for the frontend, backend, and database.
 In this walkthrough, you only have a simple frontend container.

 ## Access the frontend

-The frontend is accessible on port 8080 of your local host.
-Select the link in the Port(s) column of your container, or visit [http://localhost:8080](https://localhost:8080)  in your browser to view it.
+The frontend is accessible on port `8080` of your local host.
+Select the link in the **Port(s)** column of your container, or visit [http://localhost:8080](https://localhost:8080)  in your browser to view it.

 ![Screenshot of the landing page of the nginx web server, coming from the running container](images/access-the-frontend.webp?border)

 ## Explore your container

 Docker Desktop lets you easily view and interact with different aspects of your container.
 Try it out yourself.
-Select your container and then select **Files** to explore your container's isolated file system.
+Select your container and then click on **Files** to explore your container's isolated file system.

 ![Screenshot of the Docker Desktop GUI showing the files and directories inside a running container](images/explore-your-container.webp?border)